To Kill a Mockingbird Book Club Questions and Recipe

 Essentially, I poured molasses all over the top of my food!
 But, I think Scout might approve this one time.

 The brown sugar gave the bacon just the right amount of sweetness and the combo of brown sugar, bacon and butter added a special crust to the cornbread.

 While this cracklin’ bread is tasty, I would recommend serving it will collard greens, beans of any sort, or a favorite soup for a real treat for your book club!

-If your book club is looking for food suggestions for To Kill a Mockingbird, look no further!
+If your book club is looking for food ideas for To Kill a Mockingbird, look no further!

 To Kill a Mockingbird Brown Sugar Cracklin’ Bread